-Approaches to serving student veterans are often centered on ways to support those with post-traumatic stress disorder, without much other substantive focus on pedagogy.
+Approaches to serving student veterans often focus on ways to support those with posttraumatic stress disorder, without much other substantive focus on pedagogy.
 Students in the military go through intense training and socialization that fosters a sense of responsibility, flexibility, unity, and cohesiveness (Student Veterans of America, 2017; Vacchi, 2015).
-This shared experience and development of competencies serve as strengths and should be adapted into a higher education context.
+This shared experience and development of competencies are strengths that should be adapted into a higher education context.

-Show more than one version of your student veteran population.
+Recognize the diverse range of demographic identities among your student veteran population.

-Diversity, inclusion, and social justice have not been part of the dominant conversation regarding student veterans.
-Only seeing in posters or among veteran center staff cisgender White men can be an alienating experience for student veterans.
-Reflecting the diverse, intersecting, and nuanced identities of student veterans across multiple spaces is critical.
+Diversity, inclusion, and social justice have not been part of the dominant conversation about student veterans.
+Seeing only cisgender White men in posters or among veteran center staff can be an alienating experience for student veterans.
+Campus outreach materials must reflect the diverse, intersecting, and nuanced identities of student veterans across multiple spaces.